 5. Train your employees

 Reinforce understanding of risks and control measures, and eliminate any confusion that may arise.
 For example, teach your employees how to respond to emergencies and what procedures must be followed should one occur.
 The safest and most efficient employees are adequately prepared for challenges, both large and small.
-This useful guide from the Health and Safety Executive explains what kind of training may be suitable for your company.

 6. Provide a written health and safety policy